SEC Rules 17a-4 and 18a-6

-Overview - Broker-dealer Recordkeeping on AWS
+Overview - SEC Recordkeeping on AWS

 Cohasset Associates, a third-party management consulting firm that specializes in records management and information governance, has produced reviews describing how Amazon S3 Object Lock and Amazon S3 Glacier Vault Lock satisfy the technical requirements in SEC, CFTC and FINRA rules.
 This gives AWS customers confidence, for example, that they can use these services to store immutable record objects and metadata.
 AWS customers can also use AWS services to store or replicate data in multiple regions, encrypt their data in motion and at rest, and use tools such as AWS CloudTrail to enable governance, compliance, and auditing of their AWS account.
 AWS understands financial services institutions have unique security, regulatory, and compliance obligations.
 AWS’s financial services industry specialists are ready to assist customers in building with AWS technologies.

 Amazon S3 Object Lock and Amazon S3 Glacier Vault Lock enable users to preserve record objects and metadata in an immutable form.
 See Protecting data with Amazon S3 Object Lock for an overview of the S3 Object Lock configuration.
-This feature assists BDs in complying with SEC and FINRA requirements that require records stored through ESM be preserved exclusively in a non-rewritable, non-erasable format.

 Contact our industry experts to explore broker-dealer recordkeeping on AWS today.